animatlabs/animatlabs.github.io/_posts/2022-04-02-ef-core-managing-configurations-migrations.md

 ---
-title: "EF Core: Managing entities, configurations and migrations"
+title: "EF Core Code-First: Organize Entities, Configurations, and Migrations in .NET 6"
 excerpt: >-
-  "Managing and separating migrations and entities in EF core in different folders with .NET 6"
+  Managing and separating migrations, entities, and configurations in EF Core using clean folder structures with .NET 6.
 categories:
   - Technical
   - .NET